 Providers may also limit how much you can send by the transfer method you select.
-For example, while an online transfer might be limited $5,000, you might be able to send a larger amount by visiting the nearest branch to place the transfer in person.
+For example, if an online transfer is limited to $5,000, you might be able to send a larger amount by visiting the nearest branch to place the transfer in person.

 How to choose a money transfer provider

+- Convenience.
 Consider how quick and easy it is to send a transfer with each provider.
 Is the transfer system easy to use?
-Can you complete transfers online, via an or over the phone — or do you need to visit a physical location?
+Can you complete transfers online or over the phone, or do you need to visit a physical location?

 By comparing transfer limits along with a range of other features, you can find an international money transfer provider that offers an affordable and convenient way to meet your specific needs when sending money overseas.

 Frequently asked questions